twr14152/c_cpp_scratchpad/cpp_folder/README.md

 Thoughts on reading material
 - C++ Primer 5th Edition easier reading that PPPuC++.
 - PPPuC++ - Its a good book, however its really thorough and very wordy.
 Per-Chapter breaks required to recharge.
-- A Tour of C++ 2nd Edition - Writing style is tough for me.
+- A Tour of C++ 2nd Edition - This is a dense book and a slow read.
+No training wheels provided.
+My plan is to simply code out the examples and see what happens.
 - Sam Teach yourself C++ - pretty good sounding board for PPPuC++.
 - C++ in easy steps - was a quick way to get back into this after some time off.
 Rather surface level coverage but enough to glean concepts.
 - Programming Abstractions in C++ has been the easiest read so far....(bare in mind I'm 10% the way through a 900+ Page book.